 What is UVM environment ?

 A UVM environment contains multiple, reusable verification components and defines their default configuration as required by the application.
 For example, a UVM environment may have multiple agents for different interfaces, a common scoreboard, a functional coverage collector, and additional checkers.
-This forms the base of any modern verification environment.

 Why shouldn't verification components be placed directly in test class ?